 Myths vs. facts

 Fact: False.
-We reached agreement with Wellstar on a new hospital contract in the summer of 2020 that provided its hospitals with rate increases.
-Unfortunately, less than a year later, Wellstar issued a termination notice to our contract with egregious price hike demands of 22% in the first year of our contract as a condition of renewing our relationship.
+We reached an agreement with Wellstar on a new hospital contract in the summer of 2020 that provided its hospitals with rate increases.
+Unfortunately, Wellstar reneged on that agreement and issued a notice to end our contract less than one year after signing the deal, disrupting access to care for the people we collectively serve.